USWNT's Megan Rapinoe: Warriors Draymond Green 'Showed Your Whole A--' With Comments On Women's Sports

 SAN FRANCISCO (KPIX 5)– Megan Rapinoe, the star of the United States women’s national team, has ripped Golden State Warriors forward Draymond Green over his comments and tweets about inequities in women’s sports.

 “You obviously kind of showed your a– in not even understanding what we talk about all the time,” the soccer standout told reporters on Wednesday.
 “You don’t think we’ve asked for more funding?
-What are we screaming about nonstop?”READ MORE: North Bay Residents Line Up to Get Free Emergency Radios at Giveaway
+What are we screaming about nonstop?”READ MORE: Hackers Disrupt San Jose Church's Online Easter Service with Profanity, Racist Hate Speech

 The comments on Green followed a back-and-forth on Twitter between the two over the issue of women pro athletes’ compensation.
 On March 27th, Green tweeted that female athletes are too focused on equal pay.
 Instead, he urged them to go after huge corporations and their pocketbooks to help further their cause.